Pauline Opango: Acknowledgement for Patrice Lumumba's death

-On February 14, 1961, Pauline marched through the African neighbourhoods of the city bare-breasted, accompanied by nearly 100 of her late husband's followers, to the United Nations Headquarters.
+On February 14, 1961, Pauline marched through the neighbourhoods of Leopoldville bare-breasted, accompanied by nearly 100 of her late husband's followers, to the United Nations Headquarters.
 The women's bare-breasted protest (men walked behind with bowed heads) was to protest Patrice Lumumba's death.
 At the UN HQ Pauline, with Albert Lumumba, Joseph Lutula, and Pauline's young son, whom she carried in her arms, met with Rajeshwar Dayal, a UN representative.
 As a result of the meeting, the UN agreed to help find her late husband's body, which Pauline wanted to give a Christian burial to in the capital, Léopoldville.
 Moise Tshombe ultimately refused to return the remains.

-Aftermath

-Threatened by her late husband's enemies, Pauline and her children sought safety at a UN camp in Leopoldville.
-She later moved to Egypt with guarantees of protection under President Gamal Nasser.
-From Egypt she traveled to Belgium and France before returning to Congo after the government recognized Patrice Lumumba as a national hero.

-Pauline Opango Lumumba lived the rest of her years in the Democratic Republic of Congo.
-On December 23, 2014, at the age of 77, she died in her sleep in her home in Kinshasa, Congo.
+Legacy